Aliases for RSAD2 Gene

 External Ids for RSAD2 Gene

 GeneCards Summary for RSAD2 Gene

 RSAD2 (Radical S-Adenosyl Methionine Domain Containing 2) is a Protein Coding gene.
-Among its related pathways are Influenza A. GO annotations related to this gene include 4 iron, 4 sulfur cluster binding and protein self-association.
+Diseases associated with RSAD2 include Yellow Fever and Influenza.
+Among its related pathways are Innate Immune System and NF-kappaB Signaling.
+Gene Ontology (GO) annotations related to this gene include protein self-association and iron-sulfur cluster binding.

 UniProtKB/Swiss-Prot for RSAD2 Gene